 - 1 teaspoon Lemon juice

-In a bowl, add vanilla extract, egg, honey and yogurt and stir well.
-Pour them into the flour and whisk.
+- In another bowl, add vanilla extract, egg, honey and yogurt and stir well.

-Lastly, add the baking soda and the lemon juice on top of baking soda so it bubbles.
-They’ll make waffles raise.
-Stir, but do not over mix otherwise they’ll turn out tougher (like muffins!)
+- Lastly, add the baking soda and the lemon juice on top of baking soda so it bubbles.
+They’ll make waffles rise.